drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ### Future Scope and Next Steps

-Future experiments could include fine-tuning XGBoost hyperparameters and evaluating its performance on unseen test data or under real-world conditions.

 On further model applications ensure the inclusion of key features such as `Weight`, `Height`, `Age`, and `Freq_Veg`.
 Avoid removing these features unless computational or data collection constraints require it.
+XGBoost is the most robust and reliable model for this dataset when using all features.
+It should be considered as the primary model for deployment or further analysis.

+Future experiments could include fine-tuning XGBoost hyperparameters and evaluating its performance on unseen test data or under real-world conditions.

 ### Team members